ALL AGES

 Referrals to the program can be through:

-- self-referral
+- self-referral,

-- a social worker
+- a social worker,

-- a school professional
+- a school professional,

-- a county worker
+- a county worker,

-- a community agency
+- or a community agency.

 Bright Beginnings

 Bright Beginnings works with Native American women who are or are at risk of abusing substances and are currently pregnant or have recently delivered.
 Intensive case management services and weekly group meetings provide parenting and cultural education to help women in their sobriety.
-Some of the cultural teachings the group regularly does are around ceremony teachings, women’s teachings, ribbon skirt making, creation stories, moccasin making, seasonal teachings, medicine gathering/sage picking, and more.
-Bright Beginnings assists moms and families with newborn and baby items, transportation to appointments, including connection to prenatal appointments, and any needed treatment or chemical health evaluation.
-Referrals to the program can be through self-referral, a social worker, a school professional, a county worker, or a community agency.
-BB has also launched a pilot program with Hennepin County to work with Child Protection and intervene in cases earlier with the goal of keeping babies with their mothers.
+Cultural teachings provided to program participants include ceremony teachings, women’s teachings, ribbon skirt making, creation stories, moccasin making, seasonal teachings, medicine gathering/sage picking, and more.

 Bright Beginnings Whole Family Systems

-The Whole Family Systems Project involves Bright Beginnings working with the State of Minnesota to examine system barriers.
-The work is funded by a Minnesota Department of Human Services Supported Whole Family Systems five-year grant.
-Throughout the project, we have worked with current and former Bright Beginnings moms and other community teams to coordinate responses to child welfare administration, housing, and hospitals around specific policy and system change.
-The need for these changes has been identified by American Indian moms who have experienced the systems and who have witnessed the barriers, inequitable treatment, and disparities.
-A pilot project with Hennepin County is currently underway to support situations when Child Protection Services is involved.
-A Bright Beginnings case manager is contacted when Child Protection Services investigates cases at the hospital, and they work with the family to create a safety circle, plan, and arrange support so that newborn babies can remain at home.
+Through the Whole Family Systems Project, Bright Beginnings works with the State of Minnesota to examine system barriers.
+It is funded by a Minnesota Department of Human Services Supported Whole Family Systems five-year grant.
+We’ve worked with current and former Bright Beginnings moms and other community teams to coordinate responses to child welfare administration, housing, and hospitals around specific policy and system change through the program.
+The need for these changes has been identified by Native mothers who have experienced the systems and witnessed the barriers, inequitable treatment, and disparities.

 Indigenous Women’s Life Net (IWLN) Program